ivoa/cosmopterix/docker/mariadb/README.md

 in the `/database.init/` directory inside the container.

 * Shell script, `*.sh`, files will be executed inside the container using the database server login.
-* SQL, `*.sql`, files will be run on the new database using the `psql` command line client.
+* SQL, `*.sql`, files will be run on the new database using the `mysql` command line client.
-* Gzipped, `*.sql.gz`, files will be unzipped and then run on the new database using the `psql` command line client.
+* Gzipped, `*.sql.gz`, files will be unzipped and then run on the new database using the `mysql` command line client.

 You can use the Docker `--volume` option to mount a local directory as `/database.init/` inside the container.